ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingremovingservers.md

 * Whenever possible, add ESXi servers by using the {{site.data.keyword.vmwaresolutions_full}} console, because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
 Therefore, add ESXi servers to vCenter Server only for on-premises ESXi servers or ESXi servers that you won't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
 * A vCenter Server instance with NFS storage must have at least two (for NSX-V) and three (for NSX-T) ESXi servers.
 Each of the non-default clusters can be expanded to have up to 59 ESXi servers.
 * A vCenter Server instance with vSAN storage must have at least four ESXi servers.
 * You can add 1 - 20 ESXi servers at a time.
-For more information about the minimum of ESXi servers, see [Is a two-node vCenter Server instance highly available?](/docs/services/vmwaresolutions?topic=vmware-solutions-faq#is-a-two-node-vcenter-server-instance-highly-available-)
+For more information about the minimum of ESXi servers, see [Is a two-node vCenter Server instance highly available?](/docs/vmwaresolutions?topic=vmware-solutions-faq-vmwaresolutions#is-a-two-node-vcenter-server-instance-highly-available)

 ### Procedure to add ESXi servers
 {: #vc_addingremovingservers-adding-procedure}
+{: help}
+{: support}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
 2. In the **vCenter Server Instances** table, click the instance for which you want to expand capacity.